luigisaetta/cxr-pneumonia/README.md

 * Training on **TPU** (Kaggle)
 * Using Google **EfficientNet B4**
 * For training, it is adopted **K-fold Cross Validation** (K=5)
-* Learning Rate Scheduler to control variation of Learning Rate during epochs
+* **Learning Rate Scheduler** to control variation of Learning Rate during epochs
 * **Ensemble** of K=5 models: predictions are average from prediction from each single model
 * Code for controls and inference on **DICOM** files
 * Plot of Images Intensity profiles for different diseases
+* Model interpretaion with GRAD-Cam

 ### Updates
 Last update: 07/01/2021